 What is a high-deductible health plan?

-HDHPs are defined by Healthcare.gov as a health coverage plan that comes with a lower than usual monthly premium but a higher deductible than a traditional health plan.
-That means consumers must pay for health care costs on their own before insurance starts covering costs.
+Healthcare.gov defines a high-deductible health plan as a plan with a lower-than-usual monthly premium but a higher deductible than a traditional plan.
+HDHPs require consumers to pay for more health care costs on their own before their insurance starts covering costs.

-HDHPs are often combined with health savings accounts (HSAs), which allows beneficiaries to set aside tax-exempt money for medical expenses.
-Because HDHP-HSAs involve more decision-making, they are sometimes referred to as consumer-directed health plans (CDHPs).
+HDHPs are often combined with health savings accounts (HSAs), which allow beneficiaries to set aside tax-exempt money for medical expenses.
+Because HDHP-HSAs require consumers to make more decisions about their care, they are sometimes referred to as consumer-directed health plans (CDHPs).

 In 2020, the Internal Revenue Service (IRS) defined an HDHP as any plan with at least a $1,400 individual deductible or a $2,800 family deductible.
-But according to Kaiser Family Foundation’s 2020 Employer Health Benefits Survey, deductibles can vary.
-For example, about half of single beneficiaries had a deductible between $1,000 and $1,999, but about 1 in 5 beneficiaries had a deductible that exceeded $3,000.
-For families, the average aggregate deductibles were $4,601 for HSA-qualified HDHPs and about one in five had a deductible of $6,000 dollars or more.
+The Kaiser Family Foundation’s 2020 Employer Health Benefits Survey found that a significant portion of Americans’ health care plans fall under this definition.
+About half of single beneficiaries had a deductible between $1,000 and $1,999, and about 1 in 5 single beneficiaries had a deductible that exceeded $3,000.
+For families, the average aggregate deductible was $4,601 for HSA-qualified HDHPs and about 1 in 5 had a deductible of $6,000 dollars or more.